-This program is designed for students who already possess an entry-level Master's or Bachelor’s degree in Occupational Therapy and eligibility to practice professionally as an OT.
+This program is designed for students who already possess a Master's degree in Occupational Therapy, or Bachelor’s degree in Occupational Therapy with a Master's degree in another area and eligibility to practice professionally as an OT.

 Applications for this program are accepted online.
 Detailed instructions on how to apply are available on the Department of Occupational Therapy Education website.
 The application deadline is December 1 for students entering the following summer semester.
 Applications are not reviewed until all information is received.